ThaerHussein/Code-Demo/README.md

    - Execute the `main` method to start the application and observe the console output.

 #### 3.2 - Controller and RESTful Endpoints (`DemoController.java`):
-   - Navigate to `DemoController.java` and explore the sample RESTful endpoints.
+   - Navigate to `CodedContoller.java` and explore the sample RESTful endpoints.
    - 1. **`@RestController`:**
    - The `@RestController` annotation is a specialized version of `@Controller`.
 It indicates that this class is a controller where every method returns data rather than a view.
    - With `@RestController`, each method's return value is directly serialized into the HTTP response body, making it suitable for RESTful APIs.